 CPC: Average click price that you would pay on Google Ads, if you’d like to get a paid click for this keyword.
 It’s an average value, so it could vary.

-Snippet preview, keyword history and SERPs: these three buttons located at the end of every row will help you get more data for the corresponding keyword.
-The first one is a preview of the result in the Google’s SERPs, including Title and Snippet.
-The second button is a link to the ranking history of the domain for the keyword.
-Finally, the third button is a link to the SERPs table inside the Toolbox.
+Keyword history and SERPs: These two buttons located at the end of every row will help you get more data for the corresponding keyword.
+The first button is a link to the ranking history of the domain for the keyword.
+The second button is a link to the SERPs table inside the Toolbox.

 If you hover the mouse near a keyword and then over the blue icon that appears on the right, the Toolbox will show you more details about the query (search volume, competition level, CPC), including its search intent and the SERPs preview.